GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/cloud-batch-job/README.md

 ## Instance Templates

-Many of the setting for a Cloud Batch job are set using an instance template, `machine_type` for example.
+Many of the settings for a Cloud Batch job are set using an instance template, `machine_type` for example.
 The `cloud-batch-job` module accomplishes this by creating an instance template within the module, which is supplied to the Cloud Batch job.

 Alternatively, one can supply an instance template to the `cloud-batch-job` module using the `instance_template` setting.
 This supplied instance template